p-r-s/potential-succotash/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+ * start and end dates for classes, homework assignments, and exams
+ * input for markers that indicate an assignment or exam is either "to-do" or completed
+  * Example Input: 10/30/2018\n11/2/2018\n14:30\n
+    * Example input from a user for a homework assignment - this includes starting date, due date, and hourly time due

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.